 Unlike most other cancers, breast cancer cannot be considered cured after five years without a recurrence.
 Although it is not common, breast cancer can metastasize 25 years after initial diagnosis and treatment.
 For young women with breast cancer, this means an extended period of vigilance and a long-term commitment to a customized breast cancer diet and life-style.

-Below are links to recent studies on breast cancer in young women.
+Below are links to 20 recent studies concerning breast cancer in young women.
 For a more complete list of studies, please click on the tag young age.

 Selected breast cancer studies